 Open: daily 10am – 6pm (the ticket office closes at 5:15pm)

 Admission: there are many different combinations of tickets.
 Review them here.

 Innsbruck, Austria – Museum of Tyrolean Folk Art

-Described by Lonely Planet as “a fascinating romp through Tyrolean folk art,” the focus of the museum is on arts and crafts and the applied arts, home industries, masks and traditional dresses of Tyrol, much of it from different social strata.
+Described by Lonely Planet as “a fascinating romp through Tyrolean folk art,” the Museum of Tyrolean Folk Art focuses on arts and crafts and the applied arts, home industries, masks, and traditional dresses of the Tyrol area of Autria.
 It makes you appreciate the beauty of everyday items crafted centuries ago.

 6020 Innsbruck, Austria

 Admission: (combined ticket for 5 Tyrolean State Museums) – € 12.00 (approximately $13.50) / seniors and students (up to 27 years) / free admission under 19 years / free access with the Innsbruck Card and the Freizeitticket Tirol.

 Note: On December 24, all exhibitions are open only until 1 pm; from 1 pm to 4 pm, only the crib exhibition is open.